 Unstable leadership with a revolving door for principals and teachers alike.
 If I may be frank here, the outcome of student disciplinary problems is clearly biased.
 If the student your child has a problem with is on an IEP for behavior problems due to a disability.
 Your child will be receive some sort of discipline which does not appear to follow increasing steps of severity, whereas, the other student will simply be removed from the class setting back to a small class setting where an entirely different set of disciplinary standards are allowed.
 When you are called in to speak with the school regarding the issue the story is generally one of the students started it and the other reacted incorrectly but which one did what exactly is usually unknown (how convenient).
 In my experience, arguments, fights, injuries, bullying, etc. are rarely witnessed by an adult and this creates a huge flaw in fostering honesty, integrity, and fairness regarding students, in my opinion.
-However, I also am of the belief that all aspects of these questions I am answering begin with the proper example being set at home.

 Just as in every school there are great teachers, as well as, those who are not so great.
 I do not believe it would be fair to lump them into one group so as a whole I would say "somewhat effective".
 Although, in my experience alone I would say "very ineffective".